 demo-dev-hard_job-perform to take you there.
 You’ll see something like this:

 The Lambda function is a handler shim generated by Jets as a part of the deployment.
 It provides the interface required by a Lambda function.
 The

 HardJob#process method.
 You can open

 app/jobs/hard_job.rb and see the code we created earlier.

 Test Lambda Function

 Clicking on the logs link takes you to the CloudWatch Logs Console.
 It shows all the Log Streams for the Log Group for the Lambda Function.
-Clicking Search Log Group is then filtering by 1m or 30m is an easy to to see the logs.
+Clicking Search Log Group and filtering by 1m or 30m is an easy way to see the logs.